 To be eligible for this Fellowship, a candidate must:

-Eligible students who are enrolled currently or admitted into a graduate degree program at Oakland University may complete the application and submit it, along with supporting documents by the December 12 deadline date.
-The complete Fellowship application is composed of the following six parts:
+Eligible students who are enrolled currently or admitted into a Graduate degree program at Oakland University may complete the application and submit it, along with supporting documents by the DECEMBER 12th Deadline Date.
+The complete Fellowship application is composed of the following SIX parts: